 “StartupAUS would like to see the Plan passed by Sydney Council, and other Australian cities to follow suit.”

-“To maximise the success we’d like to see far great collaboration between local, State and Federal government – to the benefit of all Australians.
+“To maximise the success we’d like to see far greater collaboration between local, State and Federal government – to the benefit of all Australians.

-“If the various levels of NSW government were to work together to create a precinct-like environment within Sydney that housed a large concentration of startups, like we have seen in New Zealand or the Mars precinct in Canada, then we would enjoy the benefits of scale and collaboration between Australia’s most innovative companies,” Mr Bradd added.
+“If the various levels of NSW government were to work together to create a precinct-like environment within Sydney that housed a large concentration of startups as we have seen in New Zealand or the Mars precinct in Canada, then we would enjoy the benefits of scale and collaboration between Australia’s most innovative companies,” Mr Bradd added.

 More info on this website: https://startupaus.org